peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* A 16-bit signed integer.
+* This number's value as a 16-bit signed integer.

 **Throws:**